Register allocation: Register allocation techniques

 Register allocation can happen over a basic block of code: it is said to be "local", and was first mentioned by Horwitz et al. As basic blocks do not contain branches, the allocation process is thought to be fast, because the management of control-flow graph merge points in register allocation reveals itself a time-consuming operation.
 However, this approach is thought not to produce as optimized code as the "global" approach, which operates over the whole compilation unit (a method or procedure for instance).

 Graph-coloring allocation

 Graph-coloring allocation is the predominant approach to solve register allocation.
 It was first proposed by Chaitin et al.

 In this approach, nodes in the graph represent live ranges (variables, temporaries, virtual/symbolic registers) that are candidates for register allocation.
 Edges connect live ranges that interfere, i.e., live ranges that are simultaneously live at at least one program point.
 Register allocation then reduces to the graph coloring problem in which colors (registers) are assigned to the nodes such that two nodes connected by an edge do not receive the same color.

 Using liveness analysis, an interference graph can be built.
-The interference graph, which is an undirected graph where the nodes are the program's variables, is used to model which variables cannot be allocated to the same register.
+The interference graph, which is an Interval graph where the nodes are the program's variables, is used to model which variables cannot be allocated to the same register.